paperclip-ui/legacy-paperclip/README.md

 Paperclip is DSL that provides a hybrid approach to building UIs that allows you to design & code in parallel.
 It focuses _purely_ on the visual aspect of your app - just HTML, CSS, and primitive components, and compile directly into React code (more targets to come).

-Here's a demo if Paperclip in action:
+Here's a demo of Paperclip in action:

 ![demo 2021-01-22 10_24_37](https://user-images.githubusercontent.com/757408/105437454-13b1b900-5c9c-11eb-8754-3769658180a1.gif)